jistjoalal/resource-share/README.md

 - Maybe a way to do this with an API instead of the huge object to account for changes in standards?
 - How would this affect submitted resources that get "deprecated"?
+- Is there a way to only store the "keys" in state and load in the hierarchy nodes dynamically?

 ## Goals